cncf/gitdm.archive/README.md

 You need to clone all Prometheus repos into `~/dev/prometheus` using `./clone_prometheus.sh`

-Then you need to get a number of distinct Prometheus contributors before joining CNCF:
+Then you need to get several distinct Prometheus contributors before joining CNCF:
 ./prometheus_repos.sh 2015-05-09 2016-05-08 ~/dev/prometheus/

 Result is: